Note the burial ground is currently closed owing to the COVID-19 pandemic.

-For access to the Quaker Burial Ground
+For access to the Quaker Burial Ground when it re-opens

 To gain entry, there is a digital lock on the door.
 Contact us for the code.
 To use the lock, first press C then enter the code and turn the knob a quarter turn anti-clockwise.
 At the same time, pull the door forward and it will open.
 Access is through a double door.
 Opening the door with the digital lock gives relatively narrow access, so it may be helpful to have both doors open in order to widen the entrance.
 For wheelchair users, assistance would be needed to unbolt the second door.
 There is level access from the pavement and, inside the burial ground, there is a smooth, gently sloping, paved path.
 There are no toilet facilities.

 Occasional Open Days are held at the Burial Ground.
 Please contact us for details.

 There is restricted parking in Clarendon Road for residents only.
 However, if you have a Blue Badge for disabled parking, you may use this if you park within a parking bay.
 There is free parking on Widcombe Hill between The Tyning and Tyning End which is about 5-7 minutes walk away.

 The Widcombe Burial Ground is a beautiful, tranquil garden.
 Burials no longer take place but it is used for the scattering of ashes and for occasional gatherings and meetings.
 Members and attenders of our meeting are remembered when their names are added to the Memorial tablets.

 The Garden and its planting